Cryptorchidism: Normal development

 The testes begin as an immigration of primordial germ cells into testicular cords along the gonadal ridge in the abdomen of the early embryo.
 The interaction of several male genes organizes this developing gonad into a testis rather than an ovary by the second month of gestation.
 During the third to fifth months, the cells in the testes differentiate into testosterone-producing Leydig cells, and anti-Müllerian hormone-producing Sertoli cells.
 The germ cells in this environment become fetal spermatogonia.
-Male external genitalia develops during the third and fourth months of gestation and the fetus continues to grow, develop, and differentiate.
+Male external genitalia develop during the third and fourth months of gestation, and the fetus continues to grow, develop, and differentiate.

-The testes remain high in the abdomen until the seventh month of gestation when they move from the abdomen through the inguinal canals into the two sides of the scrotum.
+The testes remain high in the abdomen until the seventh month of gestation, when they move from the abdomen through the inguinal canals into the two sides of the scrotum.
 Movement has been proposed to occur in two phases, under the control of somewhat different factors.
 The first phase, movement across the abdomen to the entrance of the inguinal canal, appears controlled (or at least greatly influenced) by anti-Müllerian hormone (AMH).
 The second phase, in which the testes move through the inguinal canal into the scrotum, is dependent on androgens (most importantly testosterone).
 In rodents, androgens induce the genitofemoral nerve to release calcitonin gene-related peptide, which produces rhythmic contractions of the gubernaculum, a ligament which connects the testis to the scrotum, but a similar mechanism has not been demonstrated in humans.
 Maldevelopment of the gubernaculum or deficiency or insensitivity to either AMH or androgen can, therefore, prevent the testes from descending into the scrotum.
 Some evidence suggests an additional paracrine hormone, referred to as descendin, may be secreted by the testes.

 In many infants with inguinal testes, further descent of the testes into the scrotum occurs in the first six months of life.
 This is attributed to the postnatal surge of gonadotropins and testosterone that normally occurs between the first and fourth months of life.

 Spermatogenesis continues after birth.
 In the third to fifth months of life, some of the fetal spermatogonia residing along the basement membrane become type A spermatogonia.
 More gradually, other fetal spermatogonia become type B spermatogonia and primary spermatocytes by the fifth year after birth.
 Spermatogenesis arrests at this stage until puberty.

 Most normal-appearing undescended testes are also normal by microscopic examination, but reduced spermatogonia can be found.
 The tissue in undescended testes becomes more markedly abnormal ("degenerates") in microscopic appearance between two and four years after birth.
 Some evidence indicates early orchiopexy reduces this degeneration.